 Primer is designed to stick to stuff.
 So when you drop some on your laminate floor and it dries, you've got a problem, but not an insurmountable one.
 You can remove primer from wood by sanding it, but the surface of laminate flooring isn't wood, and if you sand it, you'll ruin it.
 Scraping isn't going to work either, so that leaves only chemical approaches.

 Matt the Painter doesn't recommend using paint thinner or mineral spirits to remove paint from a floor, mostly because of the fumes.
-If you aren't overly sensitive to volatile organic compounds, they could be a successful approach.
+If you aren't overly sensitive to volatile organic compounds, solvents like these might be a good option.
 However, there is a better cleaning solution that you can make yourself that will probably get the job done without giving you a headache.
 If it doesn't, you can graduate to stronger chemicals, including acetone and, yes, paint thinner, if necessary.